 One thing worth trying if you want to add an extra stimulus: a weighted vest.
 Adding 5 to 10% of your bodyweight on a steady Stairmaster session increases the muscular demand without requiring more time.
 It has become a popular tool among flat-city runners preparing for mountain races.
 That said, this is not your main session of the week.
 You need a solid base of leg and core strength before introducing extra load, and when you do start, err on the side of conservative.
 Start lighter than you think you need to, keep the effort easy, and never use a vest on your interval sessions.
 The goal is a small additional stimulus, not a session you need to recover from.

-Running Workouts in the sand
+Running Workouts in Sand

 Running in the sand is a great way to build uphill strength when you live in a flat place.